graphql/graphql.github.io/site/docs/Tutorial-ObjectTypes.md

 If you run this code with `node server.js` and browse to [http://localhost:4000/graphql](http://localhost:4000/graphql) you can try out these APIs with GraphiQL.

 This way of defining object types often provides advantages over a traditional REST API.
 Instead of doing one API request to get basic information about an object, and then multiple subsequent API requests to find out more information about that object, you can get all of that information in one API request.
-That saves bandwidth and makes your app run faster.
+That saves bandwidth, makes your app run faster, and simplifies your client-side logic.

 So far, every API we've looked at is designed for returning data.
 In order to modify stored data or handle complex input, it helps to [learn about mutations and input types](/graphql-js/mutations-and-input-types/).